 MA-MFT: Master of Arts in Marriage and Family Therapy

 The coursework provided meets the academic requirements for licensure as a Marriage and Family Therapist (MFT) in the state of Texas.
-Students complete a 3-semester practicum, in a University-approved counseling setting under the supervision of a licensed marriage and family therapist supervisor (MFT-S), as part of the degree plan.
-Before becoming an MFT, the graduate must pass the MFT Jurisprudence Exam and complete a minimum of two years of supervised work experience (3000 hours) in marriage and family therapy services.
+Students complete a three-semester practicum and internships I & II in a University-approved counseling setting under the supervision of a licensed marriage and family therapist as part of the degree plan.
+Before becoming an MFT, the graduate must pass the MFT exam and the state Jurisprudence Exam and complete a minimum of two years of supervised work experience (3,000 hours) in marriage and family therapy services.

 This degree program is 60 hours of graduate coursework.
-Students must maintain a minimum GPA of 3.0, complete all courses with a grade of “C” or higher, be admitted to candidacy, and satisfactorily complete an oral comprehensive examination.
+Students must maintain a minimum GPA of 3.0, complete all courses with a grade of “C” or higher, be admitted to candidacy, and satisfactorily complete a comprehensive examination.

 *Additional Application Requirements*

-In accordance with best practices in the field of psychology/counseling, applicants who meet the requirements specified by the graduate school will be invited to an in-person interview.
-These interviews are typically held about once per month and may take up to 4 hours depending on the applicant pool.
-Interview spaces are limited and will be filled on a first-come, first-serve basis; therefore, we encourage you to apply early.
+In accordance with best practices in the field of counseling, applicants who meet the requirements specified by the graduate school will be invited to an interview and orientation.
+These interviews are typically held about once per month, and may take up to four hours depending on the applicant pool.
+Interview spaces are limited and will be filled on a first-come, first-served basis; therefore, we encourage you to apply early.
 We remind you to turn in your application before the deadline set for the semester to which you are applying.

 Advantages and Opportunities

-The MA-MFT program prepares students to work with couples and families in a variety of settings, such as private practices, counseling centers, and hospitals.
+The MA-MFT program prepares students to work with couples and families in a variety of settings, such as private practices, counseling centers, hospitals, agencies, and schools.